 [AC 90-96A, ¶4.b.]
 Basic Area Navigation (B-RNAV).
 B-RNAV is defined as RNAV that meets a track keeping accuracy equal to or better than +/-5 NM for 95 percent of the flight time.
 This value includes signal source error, airborne receiver error, display system error, and flight technical error.
 This navigation performance assumes the necessary coverage provided by satellite or ground-based navigation aids is available for the intended operation.

-[ICAO Doc 9613 ¶22.214.171.124] The performance-based navigation (PBN) concept specifies that aircraft RNAV system performance requirements be defined in terms of accuracy, integrity, availability, continuity and functionality required for the proposed operations in the context of a particular airspace concept, when supported by the appropriate navigation infrastructure.
-In that context, the PBN concept represents a shift from sensor-based to performance-based navigation.
-Performance requirements are identified in navigation specifications, which also identify the choice of navigation sensors and equipment that may be used to meet the performance requirements.
-These navigation specifications provide specific implementation guidance for States and operators in order to facilitate global harmonization.
+[ICAO Doc 9613 ¶184.108.40.206] The PBN concept specifies that aircraft RNAV or RNP system performance requirements be defined in terms of accuracy, integrity, continuity and functionality required for the proposed operations in the context of a particular airspace concept, when supported by the appropriate NAVAID infrastructure.
+Compliance with WGS 84 and data quality prescribed in Annex 15 are integral to PBN.

 What we have grown up with, accuracy standards, specify what it takes to fly the airspace in question and permit properly equipped aircraft and trained crews to fly there.
 Performance Based Navigation, on the other hand, mandates a performance standard which includes navigation accuracy but also includes other parameters, such as the ability to self monitor and alert the crew of integrity issues.